dotnet/arcade/Documentation/Projects/PKPIs/LongestBuildPath.md

 ## Goal

-The goal of the longest build path calculation is to answer the question: if a change is made in a repository, how long will it take that change to make it to the composed product?
+The goal of the longest build path calculation is to answer the question: if a change is made in a repository, how long will it take from the time that change is checked into a repository to when we have a coherent and shippable product containing that change.

 ## Definitions

 * Source Repository: a repository that flows changes from itself to downstream repositories.
-* Product Repository: a repository that does not flow changes to any other repositories (ie a shipping product).
+* Shipping Repository: a repository that does not flow changes to any other repositories as a product dependency (ie a shipping product).

 ## Metrics